 Rabbi Selig STARR Family Tree

-In this early years, Selig studied at Navaradak, Telz.
-At 17, he came to study at Slobodka Yeshiva "Knesses Israel" near Kovno, Lithuania.
-His Talmudic training there was so thoroughly and rapidly absorbed that through scarcely no more than a boy he was ordained as Rabbi, in 1921, by the world famous Rabbi Moses Mordecai EPSTEIN of Slabodka and Rabbi Solomon David CAHANA (Warsaw).
+In his early years, Selig studied at Navaradak, Telz, and Slabodka at Kovno, Lithuania.
+At 17, he came of Slobodka Yeshiva "Knesses Israel".
+His Talmudic training there was so thoroughly and rapidly absorbed that through scarcely no more than a boy he was ordained as Rabbi, in 1921, by the world famous Rabbi Moses Mordecai EPSTEIN and Rabbi Solomon David CAHANA (Warsaw).

 He immigrated to the United States on the S. S. Latvia sailing from Danzig (14 July 1921) along with his widowed mother Guta Tova (Gertrude)

-In 1931, elected Rabbi of Am Olam (8006 Cottage Grove Avenue, Chicago).
+In 1931, elected Rabbi of Am Olam (8006 Cottage Grove Avenue, Chiccago).
 His scholarly article "Historical and Present Day Judaism" was published in Ohel Moed.

 Rabbis STARR and REGANZON of the Hebrew Theological College Senior Rabbi at Hebrew Theological College (Skokie, Illinois).
 Tremendous Lamden, who knew all the Masechtot that are regularly studied in yeshivot, as well or better than any Rosh Hayeshiva anywhere in the world.
 Even more than diligent Torah study, Middos Tovos or Tefilla Betzibbbur, he emphasized Ahavas Yisroel.
 He has taught thousands of young Jewish men Torah, Jewish ethics and culture.
 Due to his influence and inspiration many of these students later became leaders and teachers in Israel.
-There are at least 25 rabbis in Chicago alone (as of 1956) who were his students.
+By 1956, at least 25 rabbis in Chicago alone were his students.
+His students included:

 Rabbi STARR was also the spiritual leader of Congregation Beth Joseph South Shore (5433 W. Jackson Boulevard).